 Is it another part of the Korean wave, Hallyu?
 “I think it’s hard to separate culture and music and pop culture and celebrity from beauty because they talk about it and use it and their fans around the world hear it,” said Chang.
 “And, if anything, I think the products going forward, will have more integration with Korean celebrities, Korean dramas, it’s almost like a seamless package… I can only imagine what will happen going forward.”
 She brought up 2013-14’s Korean drama, My Love From The Star, which caused a lipstick craze that led to Yves Saint Laurent selling out of a color worldwide; Korean skin care isn’t far behind.

 The primary differences between Korean and American beauty routine?
 In Korea, beauty and skin tone are closely connected.
 The goal of Glow Recipe isn’t to give your skin the matte look that is often desired by America, covering up with makeup; the goal of Korean beauty is to treat the skin, to make a radiant, dewy look even before applying any makeup.
+Perhaps pairing it with a dark spot diminisher deal to promote a smoother base on which to place this makeup.
 Korean women are willing to try just about anything to get beautiful skin, so Korean products are much more adventurous than what the American market is used to.
 Because of this, Korean skin care may be daunting.
 But Glow Recipe makes it easy for even a beginning.

 Also on KultScene: Music Video Fashion: BEAST’s “Good Luck”